jc141x/rum/README.md

 ### Portable use

-Download the compiled binary from [releases](https://gitlab.com/Gnurur/chad_launcher/-/releases).
+Download the compiled binary from [releases](https://notabug.org/johncena141/chad_launcher/releases).
 Required dependency is webkit2gtk.

-Alternatively, compiled CI artifacts for each commit can be downloaded [here](https://gitlab.com/Gnurur/chad_launcher/-/pipelines).

 ### Install from AUR